 - Turn on the TV or radio in the background.
 Continue to work together until you’re confident.

-- Go to a restaurant, the park, the grocery store or other noisy place to practice hearing.
+- Go to a restaurant, the park, the grocery store, or another noisy place to practice hearing.

 As you take these steps, you’ll retrain your brain to hear at its best with your hearing aids.